team113/messenger/release_notes/en-US.md

-- Added avatar cropping on profile page.
+- Added avatar cropping to profile page.
 - Added images and files pasting from clipboard in chat.
 - Added images and files drag-n-drop in chats tab.